heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
-Ellen leaves her friends by the breakwater and returns to the tunnels beneath the House.
+Ellen leaves her new friends by the breakwater and returns to the tunnels beneath the House.

 <i>What have you found now?</i>